Muhumuree/code-executor-MCP/README.md

 - **Linux**: systemd timer runs at 4-6 AM
 - **Windows**: Task Scheduler runs at 4-6 AM

-Daily sync re-scans your Claude Code config for new/removed MCP servers and regenerates wrappers.
+Daily sync re-scans your AI tool configs (Claude Code, Cursor) and project config for new/removed MCP servers and regenerates wrappers.
 You can also manually update anytime with `npm run setup`.

 ### Option 2: Manual Configuration